 This – as far as we know – is the first non Proof of Work, DAG-based congestion control algorithm that has been published within the cryptocurrency field.
 It is the most novel component of Coordicide and a keystone to the IOTA 2.0 protocol.

 From the networking layer (see this link on terminology), messages arrive through gossip from neighbors, are filtered for duplicates and invalid messages, and arrive in the inbox where they queue per the issuing node ID.
 The inbox also receives messages created locally by the node’s rate setter.
-The blacklister monitors the queues of the inbox for malicious behaviour, and the scheduler decides which messages get to leave the inbox.
+The blacklister monitors the queues of the inbox for malicious behavior, and the scheduler decides which messages get to leave the inbox.
 After a message is scheduled, the following tasks occur simultaneously:

-- The message is gossiped to all neighbors but the one from which we have received it (given back to the networking layer)
+- The message is gossiped to all neighbors but the one from which we have received it (given back to the networking layer).

-- The relevant application (from the application layer) is called to parse the payload
+- The relevant application (from the application layer) is called to parse the payload.

-- The message is “written” to the local tangle, where it can be considered as a tip, voted upon by FPC, booked to the ledger, etc
+- The message is “written” to the local tangle, where it can be considered as a tip, voted upon by FPC, booked to the ledger, etc.

 In the ICCA, we are proposing the use of a modified version of a Deficit Round Robin scheduler.
 Apart from the fact that such a scheduler addresses all the aforementioned requirements (i.e. consistency, utilization, fairness, and attack resistance), we chose it for the fact that it is lightweight.
 For instance, it is the default option to efficiently handle a very large number of threads for the Linux kernel.

 When messages are received, they are sorted by their issuing node into different queues.
-The scheduler visits each queue, schedules a number of messages based on the mana (the “scarce resource” used in IOTA) held by the issuing node, and then moves onto the next queue.
+The scheduler visits each queue, schedules a number of messages based on the mana (the “scarce resource” used in IOTA) held by the issuing node, and then moves on to the next queue.
 If a queue is empty, it is skipped; the scheduler then schedules from other queues.
 In this way, all nodes have their messages processed at a rate proportional to their mana unless their queue becomes empty.

 The inbox of a node is divided up into queues, with a queue for every node in the network; a Deficit Round Robin scheduler can efficiently handle tens of thousands of queues.
 Messages are then placed in the queue of the node that issued the message.
 The scheduler visits each non-empty queue in a deterministic order.
 Each queue is assigned a quantity called “credit” to that node.
 When the scheduler visits a queue, it adds a certain priority value proportionally to the mana of the corresponding node ID.
 It then schedules messages from that node’s queue.
 Every time a message is scheduled and further processed, the message’s “work score” is deducted from the credit.
 When no more messages from N’s queue can be scheduled or the credit becomes negative, the scheduler moves onto the next queue.